truenas/documentation/content/SCALE/SCALETutorials/Datasets/AddManageZvols.md

 You can also access the **Snapshots** screen from the **Periodic Snapshot Tasks** widget on the **Data Protection** screen.
 Click **Snapshots** to open the **Snapshots** screen.

-Click on the snapshot you want to clone and click **Clone to New Dataset**.
+Click on the snapshot you want to clone, then click **Clone to New Dataset**.
 Enter a name for the new dataset or accept the one provided, then click **Clone**.

 The cloned zvol displays on the **Datasets** screen.